RoryNesbitt/dnd-wiki/home.md

 title: Varius
 description: The continent and birthplace of magic
 published: 1
-date: 2022-07-29T22:33:20.984Z
+date: 2022-08-03T12:03:59.136Z
 tags:
 editor: markdown
 dateCreated: 2022-07-27T20:11:30.837Z
 ---

 # [Gascade](/gascade)
-The woodland realms of the evles
+The woodland realms of the elves
 # [Ferosia](/ferosia)
 The first humans kingdom of Varius
 # Island of Magic
-said to be the centre of magic in the world. its root
+said to be the centre of magic in the world.
+Its root
 # [Ishma](/ishma)
 southernmost kingdom of the island, home to the orcs
 # Anakis
-Largely the home of the tieflings. but other shunned peoples as well.
+Largely the home of the tieflings.
+But other shunned peoples as well.
 # Daadendrian
-what would D&D be without dragons and dragonborn.  heres a kingdom of them.
+what would D&D be without dragons and dragonborn.
+Here's a kingdom of them.
 # Empire of Elengal
 Picture the more destructive and less empathetic tendencies of humans, and you get Elengal.
 They're still human and care for one another.
 But they also like technology too much.
 # Gods of Varius